 - Operational Risks.
-Those related with potential losses or a reduction in activity due to inadequacies or failures in operations, systems, resources or processes: - Occupational health and safety risk, in view of the characteristics of activities performed in our plants. - O Disruption of our customer supply chain due to various factors (both internal and external), such as: - supply problems concerning our suppliers, - internal business conflicts, - prolonged breakdown of machinery, tools or plants, - serious accidents and - other factors that occur without warning (such as meteorological disasters, earthquakes, floods, etc.). - Incidents linked to the quality of our products, with potential repercussions on cost and reputation. - O Difficulties in hiring or replacing key staff, which is defined as executive staff in strategic positions, as well as highly qualified staff that are a valuable asset to the company. - Environmental risks: as an integral part of the automotive sector, we believe that our environmental impact must be analysed from the perspective of a vehicle's life-cycle beyond the direct impact generated purely in the manufacturing process. - O Potential deviations in the profitability of projects, either in the industrialisation phase or in the production phase. - O Security risks concerning computer applications and cyberattacks - Strategic Risks.
+Those related with potential losses or a reduction in activity due to inadequacies or failures in operations, systems, resources or processes: - Occupational health and safety risk, in view of the characteristics of activities performed in our plants. - O Disruption of our customer supply chain due to various factors (both internal and external), such as: - supply problems concerning our suppliers, - internal business conflicts, - prolonged breakdown of machinery, tools or plants, - serious accidents and - other factors that occur without warning (such as meteorological disasters, earthquakes, floods, etc.). - Incidents linked to the quality of our products, with potential repercussions on cost, liability and reputation. - O Difficulties in hiring or replacing key staff, which is defined as executive staff in strategic positions, as well as highly qualified staff that are a valuable asset to the company. - O Deviations in the profitability of projects, that could potentially result either in the issuance phase or in the production phase. - Security risks concerning computer applications and cyberattacks - Strategic Risks.
 Those that may arise as a consequence of choosing a specific strategy, as well as those of an external or internal nature that may significantly affect the attainment of objectives, the reputation and/or vision of the Group in the long term.
-These include:
+These include: - Political and economic instability in the different countries where the Group operates.

-- Political and economic instability in the different countries where the Group operates. - Development, adoption and assurance of the necessary technical skills at industrial level, both in terms of innovations in materials and products as well as in production processes and industry 4.0, in an environment which is constantly changing and evolving. - Reporting Risks.
+- Development, adoption and assurance of the necessary technical skills at industrial level, both in terms of innovations in materials and products as well as in production processes, in an environment which is constantly changing and evolving. - O The Group's rate of progress towards "Data Driven" management through Industry 4.0 and the digitalisation of business processes in an environment of accelerated change. - Climate change and environmental risks: as an integral part of the automotive sector, we believe that our environmental impact must be analysed from the perspective of a vehicle's life cycle beyond the direct impact generated purely in the manufacturing process.
+Additionally, our stakeholders are showing increased commitment to climate change, among them, OEMs have increased their demand in this regard in the supply chain. - Reporting Risks.
 Those related with the reliability in the preparation, collection and presentation of financial and non-financial information, both internal as well as external, relevant to the Group. - Compliance Risks.
 Those related with the strict observance of legislation and regulations (external and internal), including tax-related, that affects the Group in the different markets and geographical areas in which it operates.